 Candidates' overall knowledge of the development of the activity and roles of national bodies should be investigated.
-This can be achieved through a variety and combination of ways, e.g. home papers, discussion or set presentation.
+They should be able to signpost participants to suitable pathways for their activity development.
+This can be achieved through a variety of ways, e.g. research tasks, discussion or presentations.